modernassembly/Boilerplatr/README.md

 $ boiler init
 ```

-This will walk you through the creation of `boilerplatr.json`.
+This will walk you through the creation of `.boilerconfig`.

 Boilerplatr looks for a directory called `boilers` in the root of your project, unless otherwise specified in your `boilerplatr.json` file.